nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit_schedule INDEX [t/TITLE] [d/DATE] [fr/TIME_FROM] [to/TIME_TO] [ds/DESCRIPTION]`

-* Past schedule cannot be edited.
+* Past schedules cannot be edited.
 Please add a new schedule if there's a need to.
 * If any one of the following fields (`DATE`, `TIME_FROM`, `TIME_TO`) are edited, then all three fields are required to be present together.
-* New schedule cannot clash or overlap with existing appointments or schedule.
-  Please ensure that the new timeslots do not clash or overlap, i.e., same day, 10:00am - 11:00am and 10:30am - 12:00pm.
 * The modified `DATE`, `TIME_FROM` and `TIME_TO` must be in the future.
-* `TIME_FROM` and `TIME_TO` must be a valid time range (`TIME_FROM` must be before `TIME_TO`).
+* Refer to [Schedule Tracker Section](#schedule-tracker) for other date related constraints.

 Examples: `edit_schedule 1 t/Science Tuition Homework`